cjacker/opensource-toolchain-padauk/README.md

 All their devices are based on Padauks MCU architecture, which is significantly extended over that of the PIC12: It uses separated I/O and SRAM memory regions and allows to address the full range without banking.
 In contrast to all other devices, the stack is memory mapped.
 Most instructions execute in a single cycle.

+But you also need know that these MCUs have very limited peripherals and resources, for example, they do not have any kind of communication peripherals.
+UARTs, I2C, and SPI all have to be done in software.
+And ROM ranges from 1k to 4k words, and RAM ranges from 16 to 256 bytes, etc.

 Padauk’s own tool-chain is based on a custom programming language called “Mini-C” with a syntax based on the C-language.
 This language is only supported by their own tool-chain, including IDE (“Padauk Developer Studio”) and programmer (“Writer”).
 The tool-chain also uses a custom binary format with encryption/obfuscation.

 Following the discussion on EEVblog, a small community has formed around the Padauk MCU with the goal of creating an open source toolchain for the device.
 Most of the activities are covered in [this thread](https://www.eevblog.com/forum/blog/eevblog-1144-padauk-programmer-reverse-engineering/).